-The new policy adopts a higher standard of a 31% carbon reduction for new buildings.
-This ensures the plan is consistent with the government's proposed new standards for dwellings, and is slightly higher than the proposed new standard for commercial buildings.
+The new policy adopts a standard of a 31% carbon reduction (against 2013 standards) for new dwellings and 27% for other buildings.
+This ensures the plan is consistent with the government's proposed new standards (Part L uplift).
+An extra clause has been added to encourage development to exceed this standard.
+Policy D2 offers strong support for zero carbon development.